oheydrew/ca-term3project-docs/README.md

 ### Frontend:

 We will create three seperate frontend apps.
-One for guest users, one for employee users, and one for the employer users.
+One for guest users, one for employee users, and one for the manager users.
 Our server will serve these apps to the user, depending on the authorization details they provide.
 Each app will utilise react-router to enable client-side routing within each app.
 These frontend apps will comminucate with our backend server via api requests.

 ### Backend: